jorritvm/snakelab/return_codes/README.md

 jorrit@LENOVO:/mnt/c/dev/python/snakelab/return_codes$ echo $?
 0  <-- porblem!
 ```
+### There are 2 ways to design your shell script to propagate the return code correctly
 We can fix this by capturing the return code from python3 and exiting with that code:
 ```commandline
 jorrit@LENOVO:/mnt/c/dev/python/snakelab/return_codes$ bash run_one_fix_1.sh works_fine.py